pytholic/Patient-Pose-App/README.md

 # Overview
-This is the `development` repository for the [Patient Pose Detection App](https://github.com/pytholic/Patient-Pose-App).
-Main parts are developing GUI using `Kivy` libbrary in python and then packaging it as an executable using `pyinstaller`.
+A GUI framework for patient pose estimation based on `PyTorch` and `Kivy`.
+Main parts are developing GUI using `Kivy` library in python, packaging it as an executable using `pyinstaller`, and then using the app.

 # Setup
 Install the required packages using `requirement.txt` inside your conda environment or create environment using `environment.yml` file.